awsdocs/aws-certificate-user-guide/doc_source/authen-inlinepolicies.md

 ```

 **Note**
 This policy is available as an AWS managed policy in the AWS Management Console\.
-For more information, see [AWSCertificateManagerFullAccess](authen-awsmanagedpolicies.md#acm-full-access-managed-policy)\.
+For more information, see [AWSCertificateManagerFullAccess](security-iam-awsmanpol.md#acm-full-access-managed-policy)\.
 To view the managed policy in the console, go to [https://console\.aws\.amazon\.com/iam/home\#policies/arn:aws:iam::aws:policy/AWSCertificateManagerFullAccess](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/AWSCertificateManagerFullAccess)\.

-## Administrator Access to All AWS Resources<a name="policy-aws-administrator"></a>
+## Administrator access to all AWS resources<a name="policy-aws-administrator"></a>

 The following policy allows a user to perform any action on any AWS resource\.